FossMec/Practice-Git/submit-a-pull-request/Annamaliakal/hello-world.md

 Hello.....!
 My name is Anna Emmanuel and I'm a student at Model Engineering college,Thrikkakara(CS1A).
-I completed my 12th at Carmel Public School, Vazhakulam.
+I completed my 12th from Carmel Public School, Vazhakulam.
-I would like to join FOSSMEC because I believe that it will help me to improve my coding and get exposure to the upcoming technologies.
+I would like to join FOSSMEC because I believe that it will help me to improve my coding skills.

 # **Skills**
   I am Familiar with the basics of: